Enhanced Generative Model Evaluation with Clipped Density and Coverage: Proof of

 \begin{proof}

-We apply the linearity of expectation in lines 1, 2 and 4, and use the i.i.d. hypothesis of the $x^r_i$'s in line 1.
-For line 3, we use the fact that the number of synthetic samples within $x^r_1$'s ball, when limited to $k$, is equal to the number of synthetic samples among the $k$-nearest synthetic neighbors of $x^r_1$ that fall within $x^r_1$'s ball.
+We apply the linearity of expectation in lines 1, 2, and 4, and use the i.i.d. hypothesis for the $x^r_i$ in line 1.
+For line 3, we use the fact that the number of synthetic samples within the ball of $x^r_1$, when limited to $k$, is equal to the number of synthetic samples among the $k$-nearest synthetic neighbors of $x^r_1$ that fall within that ball.
 Here, $\NN_k^r$ denotes the $k$-th nearest real data sample, while $\NN_{k'}^s$ denotes the $k'$-th nearest synthetic data sample.